timescale/docs/promscale/index.md

 # Promscale
-Promscale allows you to extract more meaningful insights from your metrics data.
+Promscale is the open source observability backend for metrics and traces powered by SQL.

-It is an open source long-term store for Prometheus data designed for analytics.
+It is built on top of PosgreSQL and TimescaleDB and has native support for Prometheus metrics (including 100% PromQL compliance) and OpenTelemetry traces.
-Promscale is built on top of TimescaleDB, and is a horizontally scalable and operationally mature platform for Prometheus data that uses PromQL and SQL to allow you to ask any question, create any dashboard, and achieve greater visibility into your systems.
+It's full SQL capabilities enable developers to correlate metrics, traces and also business data to derive new valuable insights not possible when data is siloed in different systems..

 *   [Learn about Promscale][about-promscale] to understand how it works before you begin using it.